 A communicating thermostat can be used to run temperature rise and temperature drop tests and viewed in the installation reports.
-See "FIGURE 53" on page 36 for communicating thermostat wiring.
-If a communicating thermostat is not being used, then the discharge temperature can be viewed on the seven segment LED on the integrated control shown in FIGURE 18.
-For zoning applications the discharge air sensor must be installed and wired to the zoning control board and should not be wired to the furnace control board.
+See FIGURE 48 on page 36 for thermostat wiring.
+If a communicating thermostat is not being used, then the discharge air temperature can be viewed on the seven segment LED on the integrated control shown in FIGURE 14.

+For zoning applications the discharge air sensor must be installed and wired to the zoning control board.
+Wiring to the furnace control board is not required.